 SGA President Andrew Messick expressed that ”My initial reaction [to the policy] was ‘it’s about time.’”
 Messick noted that SMCM is the last of many public colleges to go tobacco free.
 Messick also explained that the SGA’s role would be receiving feedback and clarifying the policy to students, especially those upset over the actions.
 “It’s going to be really weird if we say we want to be smoke free, and one of the most liberal colleges in Maryland pushes back,” Messick stated of possible resistance, “I don’t see it being as big of an issue as the other policies, but I do see it being contentious.”

 Regarding his concerns about the draft policy, Messick stated that “what bothered me is that there was no phasing it in, it’s just a very hard deadline.”
-Messick also showed concern that “there’s no designated smoking areas as a way to phase out smoking on campus,” citing that other campuses that have gone smoke-free still have designated smoking areas.
+Messick also showed concern that “there’s no designated smoking areas as a way to phase out smoking on campus,” citing that other campuses that have gone smoke-free, such as University of Maryland, Baltimore County, still have designated smoking areas.